-If you are following my recommendations (along with other experts out there), you should be creating content that is helpful, relevant, and use those keywords you want your business or brand to be associated with.
+If you are following the 10 commandments for effective digital marketing, you should be creating content that is helpful, relevant, and use those keywords you want your business or brand to be associated with.

 This tactic is what people commonly refer to as search engine optimization (SEO).
 When people type certain keywords on search engines, you’d want to appear in the search results that are relevant to your business or brand.

 However, search engines such as Google continually change the rules of the game.
 In fact, just a couple of months ago (while being on a hiatus), Google implemented an update to its algorithm that could make your organic traffic drop at least by 5% when your website is not mobile-friendly.

 The question now remain is how do you keep up?

 As marketers, you are busy.
 You do not have enough time to remember and read all these updates and changes.